hummingbirdtestai/paragraph-final-version/components/common/README-AdaptiveTableRenderer.md

 ## Overview

+The Adaptive Table Renderer is a comprehensive document rendering system that transforms Markdown content into structured, readable sections with intelligent table handling.
+It automatically:
+- Parses markdown into distinct sections based on headings (#, ##, ###)
+- Renders each section in a boxed container with highlighted right border
-The Adaptive Table Renderer is a reusable component that automatically detects and reformats Markdown tables based on the viewport size.
-It solves the problem of rendering complex multi-column tables on mobile devices by transforming them into vertically stacked "fact cards" while maintaining full table layout on web.
+- Converts complex multi-column tables into vertically stacked "fact cards" on mobile
+- Maintains traditional table layout on web
+- Ensures zero horizontal scrolling on any device

 ## Problem Solved